Creative, Personal, and Sustainable Food Options

 Once upon a time, weddings served up three-course sit-down dinners or an evening buffet.

-Today, food and drink options on wedding days have evolved to creative, personal and even sustainable options.
+Today, food and drink options on wedding days have evolved into creative, personal, and even sustainable options.

 Here are a few ideas to fill your plate.
 So pick up a fork and read on!

 Post-dinner sweets no longer mean a typical wedding cake.
 Today’s modern revamp means creating a dessert experience with impact both for the palate and the eyes.
 Memorable presentations include doughnut walls, cupcake towers, pie and cookie tables, pancake stations, ice cream bars, pies, and even fruit.
 Offering a variety of treats give guests plenty of options to try, especially if they don’t like cake.
 Finally, providing vegan or gluten-free options in the mix means you can cater to those with special diets on your guest list.

 While not new to the wedding scene, late-night snacks now include more sophisticated, inventive, and fun choices.
 End- of-the-evening munchies range from DIY bacon roll stations, fire pits with marshmallows for toasting, macaroon pops, dumplings, ramen, and pizza.
 Overall, the selections often tie in with the couple’s personal comfort food, favorite hangouts, or tie-in with date night memories.

 Locally Sourced and Organic Wedding Food